 Brookfield will generally vote proxies when it is able to.
-All proxy votes are reviewed and voted on by the Managing Director of Special Investments and the Special Investments Team (collectively, the "Proxy Voting Team"), after consultation with the relevant business group and BAM Legal & Compliance to ensure, based on all of the facts and circumstances, that the vote is in the best interest of the applicable Proxy Client's and is in accordance with any Proxy

-Client proxy voting agreement, if applicable.
-The Proxy Voting Team will retain ultimate responsibility for determining how to vote each proxy, following the consultation.
+All proxy votes are reviewed and voted on by the Managing Director of Special Investments and the Special Investments Team (collectively, the "Proxy Voting Team"), after consultation with the relevant business group and BAM Legal & Compliance to ensure, based on all of the facts and circumstances, that the vote is in the best interest of the applicable Proxy Client's and is in accordance with any Proxy how to vote each proxy, following the consultation.
 All votes will take into consideration each Proxy Client's investment mandates, the contractual obligations under any proxy voting agreements, and a review of the relevant facts and circumstances of the vote, in order to seek to ensure that Brookfield's determination is not based on materially inaccurate or incomplete information.
-Brookfield beneficially owns, controls or directs-directly or indirectly-units, units or other interests, as applicable, of Proxy Clients, including Controlled and Non-Controlled Affiliates.
 These Guidelines will apply to Brookfield's determination to vote proxies in its capacity as beneficial owner of Proxy Clients, which may, in certain circumstances, permit Brookfield Asset Management to vote proxies on behalf of its affiliates.
 Notwithstanding Brookfield's beneficial ownership of Proxy Clients, Brookfield will place the interests of each Proxy Client ahead of its own.